 What EaseUS Data Recovery Wizard Can Do:

-- Recover deleted, formatted, and RAW files in three steps.
+- Recover deleted files from Recycle Bin, formatted, and RAW files in three steps.

 - Cover most data loss scenarios like virus attack, power failure, system crash, etc.